Oscillatory and dissipative dynamics of complex probability in non-equilibrium stochastic processes: Introduction

 Even though all the analysis we present in this paper is from a classical point of view, this analysis can be extended to quantum master equations where the transition rates are derived from the Fermi-Golden rule~\cite{FermiGolden}.
-Taking complex transition rates in the classical master equation is analogous to coupling the transition rates already predicted by Fermi-Golden rule with an imaginary parameter.
-The interest in exploring the cases mentioned above stems from the recent interest in the statistical physics community in the topic of weak ergodicity violation in isolated quantum systems~\cite{Isolated}.
+Taking complex transition rates in the classical master equation is analogous to coupling the transition rates already predicted by Fermi-Golden rule with an imaginary parameter. { The concept of complex probability in a classical purview, at first may seem physically unrealistic.
+It is true that probability should be a positive real number which is measurable in experiments.
+However, the concept of a complex probability phasor which appears solely due to the introduction of complex transition rates has a one to one correspondence with probability amplitude in quantum mechanical systems.
+More precisely, if the quantum master equation is solved with complex transition rates, the probability amplitude which is inherently complex would show dynamics reminiscent of what the classical complex probability phasor is doing here.
+The complexity of the classical probability is then just an abstract artifact which arises when we take the classical limit of the quantum probability amplitude which itself is inherently complex.
+However, as a first step in this endeavor, we would concentrate only on the classical master equation in this paper.} The interest in exploring the cases mentioned above stems from the recent interest in the statistical physics community in the topic of weak ergodicity violation in isolated quantum systems~\cite{Isolated}.
 In isolated quantum systems, a subsystem is thermalized by the complementary of that subsystem which acts as it's bath.
 So, local operators which have support on this subsystem show thermalizing behaviour for an ergodic system.
 However, it has been observed that there are some special initial states for which such a local operator avoid thermalization by showing persistent long time oscillations.
 These special states show large overlap with certain algebraic number of eigenstates which show sub-volume entanglement entropy and are dubbed as ``quantum scars"~\cite{Scar1,Scar2,Scar3}.
 As in this system, there is no notion of external bath in the classical system that we explore.
 However, analogously we can say, that complementary of each state in the state space is acting as it's bath and eventually thermalizing the system.
-Taking purely imaginary transition rates, induces persistent oscillations in the complex probabilities which holds some interest in understanding the microscopic origin of these quantum scar states.
-Further, these and related phenomena can be observed in ultracold platforms with two level systems like Rydberg atoms~\cite{Rydberg1,Rydberg2}.
+Taking purely imaginary transition rates, induces persistent oscillations in the complex probabilities which holds some interest in understanding the microscopic origin of these quantum scar states.{ This classical analysis therefore hints that it is highly probable that the persistent fidelity oscillations of dynamical observables in some initial states which have large overlap with quantum scar states arise because of some intrinsic complex transition rate in the system.
+The imaginary part of the complex transition rate signifies rebound of the system from that state to itself in a to and fro manner, thus giving rise to oscillatory dynamics.
+There may be virtual states existing in the system which assist the system in getting scattered back to that state.}.
+Further, these and related phenomena can be observed in ultracold platforms with two level systems like Rydberg atoms~\cite{Rydberg1,Rydberg2}. {We know that the transition rates can be tuned by lasers in case of Rydberg atoms.
+As emphasized earlier, if we look at the loss term of the master equation, the imaginary term in the transition rate returns the system in some initial state to itself where as the real term in the transition rate takes the system from that state to other states of the state space.
+Therefore, introducing an impurity state which reflects the two level system say from the ground state to itself while it tries to make a jump to the excited state, mimics a complex transition rate in a two level system.}